cse110-sp26-group10/ai-slot-machine/step1/candidate-017/RUBRIC.md

 * **Notes:** -
   - The JavaScript uses standard browser APIs only, including DOM APIs, localStorage, clipboard/share, Blob download/export, vibration, Web Audio, and keyboard events. :contentReference[oaicite:1]{index=1}
   - The code is organized into clear functions such as `render`, `spin`, `score`, `buildSpendPlan`, `renderLedger`, `addLedgerEntry`, `exportLedger`, and `handleKeydown`. :contentReference[oaicite:2]{index=2}
-  - This version is complete, readable, and more feature-rich than earlier candidates while staying self-contained. :contentReference[oaicite:3]{index=3}
+  - This version is complete, readable, and more feature-rich than earlier candidates.

 ---
 **Data Entry by:** Benedict Luis